Chia-Network/chips/chip-template.md

 Title         | <Keep succinct.
 Maximum 44 characters.>
 Description   | <A short, single-sentence description of this CHIP.
 Maximum 140 characters.>
 Author        | <Name, along with Keybase handle or GitHub address, of each author, separated by a comma.>
+Editor        | < Creator must leave this blank.
+Editor will be assigned.>
 Comments-URI  | < Creator must leave this blank.
 Editor will assign a URI.>
 Status        | < Creator must leave this blank.
 Editor will assign a status.>
 Category      | <Standards Track \| Process \| Informational>